AMEST/Mimisbrunnr/README.md

 #### Metrics

 To monitor the state of the application, you can enable the collection of metrics.
 Metrics are given in prometheus format by default in `/api/metrics` path.
-Collected metrics: AspNetCore and DotNetRuntime
+Collected metrics: AspNetCore and DotNetRuntime.

 * `Metrics:Enabled` - (default `false`) enable/disable collecting metrics and prometheus endpoint (/api/metrics)
 * `Metrics:Endpoint` - (default `/api/metrics`) path to prometheus metrics endpoint
 * `Metrics:BasicAuth` - (default `false`) enable/disable basic authorization on prometheus endpoint
 * `Metrics:Username` - username for basic authorization
 * `Metrics:Password` - password for basic authorization

+Optional, you can configure PushGateway for send metrics from application to prometheus (if service have dynamic topology).

+* `Metrics:PushGatewayEnabled` - (default `false`) enable/disable pushing metrics to PushGateway
+* `Metrics:PushGatewayEndpoint` - endpoint where pushing metrics
+* `Metrics:PushGatewayJob` - job name for pushed metrics